Skip to content

 • For a comprehensive list of how to fulfill the English Language Proficiency requirement, please review Graduate School Policy 3.2.

 • For those demonstrating proficiency through the use of test scores, please note that our department has a higher minimum score than the Graduate School.
-The minimum requirement for possible entrance to our program is a score of 100 on the TOEFLiBT or a IELTS overall band score of at least 7.5*.
+The minimum requirement for possible entrance to our program is a score of 100 on the TOEFLiBT or TOEFL MyBest, Academic IELTS score of at least 7.0, or DuoLingo score of 130.
 The Graduate School states a lower score, but individual departments may adjust that for their requirements.

 • Note: The ETS code for the University of Washington is 4854